 For best results, you can pair Essential Addons with Elementor Pro – it’s definitely not an either/or situation.

 If you use Elementor, Essential Addons is a great way to expand your library of available widgets without slowing your site down.

-The modular approach lets you pick and choose which widgets to enable, and it won’t automatically add its code to every Elementor page, so it’s not going to negatively affect your site’s performance.
+The modular approach lets you pick and choose which widgets to enable, and it won’t automatically add its code to every Elementor page, so it’s not going to affect your site’s performance negatively.

 You can play around with the free version to get a taste of the widgets, and then the Pro version also gives you a demo of every single widget.

 For those reasons, this one is pretty low risk – you’ll know exactly what you’re getting, and if you like how the widgets work, it’s going to help you create better Elementor websites.